zpatten/ztk/README.md

 # ZTK

-Zachary's Tool Kit is a general purpose utility gem, featuring a collection of classes meant to simplify development of complex systems in Ruby.
+Zachary's Tool Kit containers a collection of reusable classes meant to simplify development of complex systems in Ruby.
+These classes provide functionality I always find myself wanting from project to project; DSLs, parallel processing and complex logging for example are all contained in simple, reusable classes.

+- **ZTK::Background**

+  Easily run a processes in the background.
+Read more at the [ZTK::Background](http://zpatten.github.io/ztk/ZTK/Background.html) documentation.

 - **ZTK::DSL**

   Create your own DSL in seconds by inheriting this DSL class.
 Featuring ActiveRecord style associations where DSL objects can `belong_to` or `has_many` other DSL objects.
 Read more at the [ZTK::DSL::Base](http://zpatten.github.io/ztk/ZTK/DSL/Base.html) documentation.

-- **ZTK::Background**

-  Easily run a processes in the background.
-Read more at the [ZTK::Background](http://zpatten.github.io/ztk/ZTK/Background.html) documentation.

 - **ZTK::Logger**